alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 [https://www.youtube.com/watch?v=i7yoXqlg48M](https://www.youtube.com/watch?v=i7yoXqlg48M) - first 30 minutes

 ## Learn docker with content-publisher
-This is a tutorial where we run a few things to get the [content-publisher] up and running in Docker.
+This is a tutorial where we run a few things to get [content-publisher] up and running in Docker.
 This is a convoluted example but it will help to explain and familiarise the concepts involved.

 > Note: in the examples to run shell commands:
 >